varun-TR/DataAnalysis_DeepDive/README.md

 Description: In this project, we analyze coffee sales data to uncover actionable insights and support strategic business decisions for a coffee shop.
 Through data transformation in sql, visualization and statistical analysis in excel we aim to identify trends, optimize sales strategies, and enhance overall business performance.

+### **Customer Performance Market Report** 📊 (Excel)
+Description: This project involves a detailed analysis of customer performance metrics using Excel - DAX | power query | pivot tables.
+By leveraging advanced Excel functions and tools, I conducted a comprehensive evaluation of customer behavior, sales patterns, and market trends.
+The goal was to identify key performance indicators (KPIs), track customer engagement, and derive actionable insights to enhance marketing strategies and drive business growth.